Key points:

 Keep in mind, Scott and Mindy aren’t afraid to challenge traditional financial wisdom, so even if you already feel confident with money, BiggerPockets is still a thought-provoking listen.
 For example, you might listen to their take on how to get rich the ‘lazy’ way, or whether or not to combine finances as a married couple.

-So Money: Best for Online Community
+What Makes So Money Best for Community Engagement?

 Since 2015, the So Money podcast has been a go-to resource for listeners seeking money advice, career guidance, and empowering financial stories from underrepresented voices.
 This top-rated podcast is hosted by award-winning financial strategist Farnoosh Torabi, who has published over 1,800 episodes over the past 10 years.